Nathanpmyoung/nathanpmyoung.github.io/pages/Discourse.md

 	- AI discourse.
 Over time, people seem to slowly move in the AI is a risk direction.
 	- Yudkowsky Christiano discussion.
 Few [clear] outputs.
 	- Personal discussions.
 I have held 10s of discussion on immigration, theism, US politics, abortion.
 It is not easy to recall many cases where someone acknowledged they changed their mind.
 	- Longform discussions.
+Did some with [[Ben Pace]].
+These didn't feel great.
+Not really sure why
+		- We could get an AI to summarise our points
+		- This could already be built, right?
-	- Gay marriage
+	- Gay marriage.
+Why did opinions shift on this?

 -
 - Discourse seems to matter a lot, but what *is* good discourse? title:: Discourse